John Cage: Visual art, writings, and other activities

-Although Cage started painting in his youth, he gave it up in order to concentrate on music instead.
+Although Cage started painting in his youth, he gave it up to concentrate on music instead.
 His first mature visual project, Not Wanting to Say Anything About Marcel, dates from 1969.
 The work comprises two lithographs and a group of what Cage called plexigrams: silk screen printing on plexiglas panels.
 The panels and the lithographs all consist of bits and pieces of words in different typefaces, all governed by chance operations.

-From 1978 to his death Cage worked at Crown Point Press, producing series of prints every year.
+From 1978 to his death, Cage worked at Crown Point Press, producing series of prints every year.
 The earliest project completed there was the etching Score Without Parts (1978), created from fully notated instructions, and based on various combinations of drawings by Henry David Thoreau.
 This was followed, the same year, by Seven Day Diary, which Cage drew with his eyes closed, but which conformed to a strict structure developed using chance operations.
 Finally, Thoreau's drawings informed the last works produced in 1978, Signals.

-Between 1979 and 1982 Cage produced a number of large series of prints: Changes and Disappearances (1979–80), On the Surface (1980–82), and Déreau (1982).
+Between 1979 and 1982, Cage produced a number of large series of prints: Changes and Disappearances (1979–80), On the Surface (1980–82), and Déreau (1982).
 These were the last works in which he used engraving.
 In 1983 he started using various unconventional materials such as cotton batting, foam, etc., and then used stones and fire (Eninka, Variations, Ryoanji, etc.) to create his visual works.
-In 1988–1990 he produced watercolors at the Mountain Lake Workshop.
+In 1988–1990, he produced watercolors at the Mountain Lake Workshop.